-As can be seen in the above table, other changes in net position has often been the sole source of UMM's positive return on net position.
-In FY19, other changes in net position were not enough to offset the loss from operations and UMM experienced a \$408 thousand decrease in net position.
+As can be seen in the above table, other changes in net position is usually the source of any positive returns on net position that UMM has experience during the past ten years.
+In FY20, other changes in net position were more than sufficient to offset the loss from operations and UMM experienced a \$380 thousand increase in net position.
+State of Maine capital appropriations of \$881 thousand was the primary component of other changes in net position for FY20 as UMM expended funds approved by Maine voters in prior fiscal years.